-- Senior Leadership Team will include health and safety as part of the agenda of their regular meetings; - The Executive Headteacher will conduct a bi-termly premises inspection (with a trade union safety representative, if one has been appointed); - the Governors' agenda and the Executive Headteacher's report to the Governors will both have health and safety as standing agenda items.
+- Senior Leadership Team will include health and safety as part of the agenda of their regular meetings; - the Business Manager will conduct a bi-termly premises inspection (with a trade union safety representative, if one has been appointed); - the Governors' agenda and Executive Headteacher's report to the Governors will both have health and safety as standing agenda items.

-17.1 Inspections
+18.1 Inspections

 To maintain and improve standards throughout the school a premises inspection will take place at least three times per year and records kept.
-The school will be inspected by the Executive Head Teacher, the SBM, the Caretaker and the Health and Safety Governor.
+The school will be inspected by Business Manager.